PumaresBenaiges/Grey-Ball-Insertion/README.md

 - **DataImport**: Downloads all the necessary images needed for the project into 2 new folders: scenes and scenes_shots.
   You will also need to download manually the zip folder "illumination_gt" and extract the files.

-- **align_scenes**:  to apply H to all scenes and save transformed scenes if you have enough memory in computer.
-WE CAN ACTUALLY DELETE THIS FILE?
 - **ball_segment_anything**: use the Segment Anything Model (SAM) in order to:
 - **Feature_Matching_fast**: compute and save to CSV fie geometric transformations between reference scenes and real-world shots